Why the Best Marketing Strategies Fit on One Page

 Once the problem and insight are clear, the strategy becomes the single guiding idea that explains how to shift perception or behaviour.
 From there, tactics are simply the actions that bring the strategy to life.

 Without this structure, tactics often become random activities rather than purposeful decisions.
+This is exactly what brands can learn from Mumbai's construction chaos — activity without a roadmap creates confusion.

 Why One Page Can Align an Entire Team